arjunattam/NDNBlue-Android/README.md

 NDNBlue
 =======

 NDNBlue extends CCNx on Android to run on Bluetooth.
+Refer to the technical report for more information.

 ### Prerequisites ###
 * CCNx apps on Android should be installed and running